 What is the Undergraduate Certificate?

-The Undergraduate Certificate is a higher education award that has been formalised into the Australian Qualifications Framework (AQF) until the end of 2021, in response to the COVID-19 pandemic.
-The Government will review the Undergraduate Certificate before the end of 2021 to determine its suitability to become a permanent part of the AQF.
+The Undergraduate Certificate is a higher education award that has been formalised into the Australian Qualifications Framework (AQF) until June 2025, in response to the COVID-19 pandemic.
+The Government will review the Undergraduate Certificate before the end of 2024 to determine its suitability to become a permanent part of the AQF.

 Under the AQF qualification type descriptor, graduates of an Undergraduate Certificate will: